elyukai/optolith-database-schema/docs/Insertion-Workflow.md

 2. Search for an entity type group with **only unassigned** issues.
 3. Work on the listed issues from top to bottom.

+See [Project Management](./Project-Management.md) for more details on managing work for all contributors.

 ## What to watch out for

 ### Duplicates

 It is important to always check for duplicates.
-They may be entries with the same name but different parameters, though.
+There may be entries with the same name but different parameters, though.
 In those cases, please tell me via Discord or in the pull request on GitHub.

 ### File Names